Deshon Foxx

 Dr. DeShon Foxx (born November 27, 1992) is an American former football wide receiver who played college football at the University of Connecticut.
 Foxx was named the seventh athletic director of Shenandoah University on June 21, 2024, and began his new role on July 29, 2024.

-Early years
+Early life

 Foxx attended Brookville High School in Lynchburg, Virginia, where he graduated in 2011.

 College football career

 Foxx signed his letter of intent to play for Connecticut on February 2, 2011.
 Foxx played all four years for the Huskies, playing in 36 games over that span.

 Professional football career

 Seattle Seahawks

 On May 18, 2015 Foxx was signed by the Seattle Seahawks after a three-day rookie mini-camp after running a 4.29 forty yard dash at his pro day.
 On August 13, 2015, the Seahawks waived Foxx to make room for Alex Singleton.
 On August 24, 2015 Foxx was re-signed by the Seahawks to replace Jeremy Crayton who had just been waived.
 On August 31, 2015, Foxx was waived as the Seahawks cut their roster to 75 players.
 On December 1, 2015 Foxx was signed by the Seahawks to their 53 man roster.
 On January 18, 2016 Foxx was signed to a futures contract by the Seahawks.
 On August 29, 2016, Foxx was waived/injured by the Seahawks and placed on injured reserve after clearing waivers.
 He was released by the Seahawks on September 6, 2016 with an injury settlement.